Rex Williams: Early professional career

 Williams turned professional in 1951 at the age of 18, and entered the 1952 World Professional Match-play Championship.
 He met Alec Brown in the first round in a match over 61 frames played from 17 to 22 December 1951 at Darlaston, Staffordshire.
 Brown won comfortably, taking a winning 33–17 lead after the fifth day and eventually winning 39–22.
-Williams made his debut at Leicester Square Hall in early 1952, playing John Pulman in an exhibition match on level terms.
+Williams made his debut at Leicester Square Hall in early 1952, playing John Pulman in an challenge match on level terms.
 Pulman won the six-day match 42–31.
-Williams then beat John Barrie 40–33 in another exhibition match, receiving 10 points each frame in the handicapped match.
+Williams then beat John Barrie 40–33 in another challenge match, receiving 10 points each frame in the handicapped match.

 In May and early June 1952, Williams played in the qualifying competition for the 1952/1953 News of the World Snooker Tournament.
 In his first match he played 66-year-old Willie Smith and won 22–15.
 The qualifying was won by Jackie Rea who advanced to the main event.
 Williams met Kingsley Kennerley in the first qualifying round for the World Championship.
 Kennerley had already beaten him 23–14 in the News of the World qualifying and beat him again, this time 25–12.
 Albert Brown was ill for two of his matches in the News of the World Tournament and Williams played Fred Davis in a three-day exhibition match, in place of the planned second contest.
 Williams received a 14-point start but Fred Davis won the match 23–14.
 In March 1953, Williams played Joe Davis in an exhibition match.
 Williams received a 21-point handicap but Joe Davis won 43–30, scoring 4 centuries on the final day.

 Williams met Harry Stokes in the 31-frame qualifying round of the World Championship in early October 1953 and led 3–2 after the first session.
 Williams was then ill and the match was rearranged for a later date.
 The match was, however, later cancelled and Stokes advanced to the next round.